plugcommunity/documentation/api/endpoints/store_products.md

 # store/products Endpoint

-The store/products lists all available products in the store
+The store/products endpoint lists all available products in the store.

 ### Endpoint